Chaganti-Reddy/Monkey-Detection/README.md

 ## System

 System requirements depends on complexity or size of object detection model, larger model will require more compute power and will be good at detection.
 I have used this in **Google Colab with Tesla T4 GPU & Kaggle with Tesla p100 GPU** which is a good device.
-With my Nvidia Geforce 330 MX GPU based system it is not sufficient to train a YOLO model.
+With my Nvidia Geforce 330 MX GPU based system it is not sufficient to train a YOLOV7 model.

 ## Python 3